 - Credit card rewards do not expire

 See Related: Best Travel Credit Cards: What Card is Best For You?

 Citi / AAdvantage Platinum Select World Elite Mastercard

-Travelers looking for a credit card accepted globally can leverage the Citi AAdvantage Platinum Select World Elite Mastercard to mark attractions off their bucket list.
+Travelers seeking a credit card accepted globally can leverage the Citi AAdvantage Platinum Select World Elite Mastercard to mark attractions off their bucket list.

 This card offers 50,000 American Airlines AAdvantage bonus miles after $2,500 in expenditures, after three months of holding an account.

-Unlocking airline rewards is a key benefit to this card.
+Unlocking airline rewards is a key benefit of this card.
 It gives travelers access to overseas destinations at discounted prices.

-These and other benefits, such as an introductory annual fee of zero, make this card one of the most effective to pay for meals, entertainment and excursions overseas.
+These and other benefits, such as an introductory annual fee of zero, make this card one of the most effective for paying for meals, entertainment, and excursions overseas.